gu-lseg/intro-to-programming/source/errors.rst

 Debugging
 *********

-It is important to stress that most of programming is error driven.
+Exceptions occur when the interpreter can't carry out a given instruction.
+The type of error (Exceptions are objects) communicates what is wrong.

+We stress that most of programming is error driven.
 Don't think of errors negatively rather they are problem solving opportunities.

 Debugging is working out what went wrong and fixing it.